salesforce-misc/violet-samples/README.md

 `violet-samples` is a list of example voice app/bot scripts (powered-by [violet-conversations](https://github.com/salesforce/violet-conversations)).
-This project is configured to create a skill at the `alexa/einstein` end point.
+This project is configured to create a skill at the `einstein` end point.

 | Deploy | Script | Notes |